socalledsound/nu-scripts/week2/01-Application-State/React-W2-04-STATE.md

 ##### SC

+focus outline around camspitesSlice when we start talking about it

+list slices:

+    campsitesSlice
+    partnersSlice
+    promotionsSlice
+    commentsSlice
+    userSlice

+    (show pie chart again but with  each slice labeled?)

 ##### VO

+Ultimately, we're going to be making a slice for each of the datasets that we have in our shared folder, and another one to manage state for a currently logged in user.

-In the next exercise, we're going to start creating our first slice, in our campsites feature.
+In the next exercise, we're going to start creating our first slice, our campsitesSlice.
 We're not going to integrate redux just yet, so we won't need to write a reducer.

 ---